 - M. If the President decides that the appeal is to be heard, the President (or the designated hearing officer) will convene a panel for that purpose.
 This panel will hear the appeal within thirty working days of the receipt of the appeal in the office of the President.
 The panel will consist of a person designated by the President, a person designated by the Office of the Dean of Student Services, and a member of the faculty designated by the Curriculum Action Group.
 The faculty member must come from the instructional division in which the academic misconduct occurred.
-The Dean of Instruction shall not be a member of this appeal panel.
-If the academic misconduct is such that it is handled by the Office of the Dean of Student Services as described in Section D above, the Office of the Dean of Student Services will not appoint a member of the appeal panel, and the President will instead ask the Dean of Instruction to make said appointment. - N. The hearing by the appeal panel is an administrative hearing and the proceedings will be informal rather than those used in courts of law.
+The Dean of Instructional Services shall not be a member of this appeal panel.
+If the academic misconduct is such that it is handled by the Office of the Dean of Student Services as described in Section D above, the Office of the Dean of Student Services will not appoint a member of the appeal panel, and the President will instead ask the Dean of Instructional Services to make said appointment. - N. The hearing by the appeal panel is an administrative hearing and the proceedings will be informal rather than those used in courts of law.
 The panel may hear such evidence and witnesses as it deems appropriate.
-The rights of the student before the appeal panel are the same as those as in the conference with the Dean of Instruction, including the right to be advised by whomever the student wishes. - O. The findings of the appeal panel will be reviewed by the President of the College.
-The purpose of the review by the President is to ensure that proper policy and procedure has been followed.
+The rights of the student before the appeal panel are the same as those as in the conference with the Dean of Instructional Services, including the right to be advised by whomever the student wishes. - O. The findings of the appeal panel will be reported to, and reviewed by, the President of the College.
+The purpose of the review by the President is to ensure that proper policy and procedure have been followed.
 The President may order further proceedings in the case.
-The decision of the President in the matter is final and will conclude the process insofar as the College is concerned. - P. The President will give written notice of the final decision in the case to the student and to the appropriate members of the staff of the college.
+The decision of the President in the matter, after reviewing the findings of the appeal panel, will be final and will conclude the process insofar as the College is concerned. - P. The President will give written notice of the final decision in the case to the student and to the appropriate members of the staff of the college.